-- Ensuring the school has a coherent policy for LAC and PLAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and PLAC has received the appropriate training. - Ensuring that appropriate staff have the information they need in relation to each looked after child's: - Legal status (i.e. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the LA. - Ensuring that staff have the skills, knowledge and understanding to keep LAC and PLAC safe. - Ensuring that there are clear systems and processes in place for identifying and reporting possible safeguarding or mental health concerns amongst LAC and PLAC. - Ensuring LAC and PLAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary. - Reviewing the annual report produced by the designated teacher to evaluate the progress of LAC in the school. - Ensuring they receive feedback from the headteacher regarding the effectiveness of the policy on an annual basis.
+- Complying with their duties under legislation, having regard to KCSIE guidance and ensuring that policies, procedures and training in the school are effective and comply with the law at all times. - Adopting a whole-school approach to safeguarding arrangements and child protection, ensuring it is central to the school's processes. - Holding the school to account on how it supports LAC and PLAC, including how the Pupil Premium+ (PP+) is used and their level of progress. - Working with the LA to promote the educational achievement of registered pupils who are looked after. - Ensuring the school has a coherent policy for safeguarding and promoting the welfare of LAC and PLAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring that there are no unintended barriers to the admission of LAC and PLAC either at normal transition or any other point of the school year. - Appointing a designated teacher (DT), who is appropriately qualified to support the educational achievement of LAC. - Ensuring the designated teacher for LAC and PLAC has access to appropriate training, resources and support. - Ensuring that appropriate staff have the information they need in relation to each looked after child's: - Legal status (i.e. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the LA. - Ensuring that staff have the skills, knowledge and understanding to keep LAC and PLAC safe. - Ensuring that there are clear systems and processes in place for identifying and reporting possible safeguarding or mental health concerns amongst LAC and PLAC. - Ensuring LAC and PLAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary. - Reviewing the annual report produced by the designated teacher to evaluate the progress of LAC in the school. - Ensuring they receive feedback from the headteacher regarding the effectiveness of the policy on an annual basis.